-For confidentiality reasons, the customer cannot be named, but to set the context, let me just say that they are a Fortune 100 CPG company with over 80 brands operating in most of the global regions.
+For confidentiality reasons, the customer cannot be named, but to set the context, let me just say that they are a Fortune 50 CPG company with over 80 brands operating in most of the global regions.
 Most products and brands are sold worldwide, with some variance for regional demographics and preferences.
 Product launches (called initiatives) are a big deal with the customer; it takes bringing together globally distributed teams to plan, design, and execute product launches.
-Sometimes it is a new product, but often it is an improvisation of an existing product line with a new feature, packaging, market messaging, etc. But nonetheless, a new initiative is a multi-million dollar undertaking with a huge impact on creating multi-billion-dollar product lines or adding to an existing multi-billion-dollar market share.
+Sometimes it is a new product, but often it is an improvisation of an existing product line with a new feature, packaging, market messaging, etc. Nonetheless, a new initiative is a multi-million dollar undertaking with a huge impact on creating multi-billion-dollar product lines or adding to an existing multi-billion-dollar market share.

 When a new initiative is launched, there are usually around 1,000 collaborators spread across several world regions, and functional roles and technical expertise that come together to gate the decisions that need to be made to keep steady and timely progress.
-There was no effective tool to capture, communicate, track, and keep up with such a humongous undertaking.
+The customer had no effective tool to capture, communicate, track, and keep up with such a humongous undertaking.
 Frequently, more than one initiative occurs at a time; sometimes hundreds of such initiatives run in parallel.
 There was no off-the-shelf tool, other than the good old Excel as a general-purpose communication and management tool.